Olympic-class ocean liner: Wrecks and expeditions

-When Titanic sank in 1912 and Britannic sank in 1916, their sinkings did not receive the same attention, due to the death toll (1,517 on Titanic and 30 on Britannic) and the ongoing First World War.
+When Titanic sank in 1912 and Britannic sank in 1916, the Britannic sinking did not receive the same attention as the Titanic, due to the death toll (1,517 on Titanic and 30 on Britannic) and the ongoing First World War.
 Because the exact position of the sinking of the Britannic is known and the location is shallow, the wreck was discovered relatively easily in 1975.
 Titanic, however, drew everyone's attention in 1912.
-After several attempts, the wreck was finally located by Jean-Louis Michel of Ifremer and Robert Ballard following a top secret mission for the US Navy to investigate the wreckage of USS Thresher and USS Scorpion, two nuclear submarines that sank in the North Atlantic in the 1960s.
+After several attempts, the wreck was located by Jean-Louis Michel of Ifremer and Robert Ballard following a top secret mission for the US Navy to investigate the wreckage of USS Thresher and USS Scorpion, two nuclear submarines that sank in the North Atlantic in the 1960s.
 The discovery of the wreck occurred on 1 September 1985, at 25 kilometres from the position given of the sinking.
 The wreck lies about 4,000 metres deep, broken in two.
 The bow is relatively well preserved, but the stern partially imploded, and to a large extent disintegrated during the descent and impact on the seabed.

 The wreck of Britannic was discovered in 1975 by Jacques Cousteau.
 It has a large tear in the front caused by the bow hitting the ocean floor before the rest of the ship sank, as the ship's length is greater than the depth of the water.
 After the discovery, she has been seen regularly as part of many other expeditions.
 In contrast to Titanic, which lies at the very bottom of the North Atlantic and is being fed on by iron-eating bacteria, Britannic is in remarkably good condition, and is much more accessible than her infamous sister.
 Many external structural features are still intact, including the propellers, and a great deal of the superstructure and hull.